 The Participant represents and warrants to the Custodian that any information the Participant has given or will give the Custodian with respect to this Agreement is complete and accurate.
 Further, the Participant agrees that any directions the Participant gives the Custodian or action the Participant takes will be proper under this Agreement, and that the Custodian is entitled to rely upon any such information or directions.
-If the Custodian fails to receive directions from the Participant regarding any transaction, if the Custodian receive ambiguous Altruist Corp directions regarding any transaction, or if the Custodian, in good faith, believes that any transaction requested is in dispute, the Custodian reserves the right to take no action until further clarification acceptable to the Custodian is received from the Participant or the appropriate government or judicial authority.
-The Custodian will not be responsible for losses of any kind that may result from the Participant's directions to the Custodian or the Participant's actions or failures to act, and the Participant agree to reimburse the Custodian for any loss the Custodian may incur as a result of such directions, actions, or failures to act.
-The Custodian will not be responsible for any penalties, taxes, judgments, or expenses the Participant incurs in connection with the Participant's SIMPLE IRA.
+If the Custodian fails to receive directions from the Participant regarding any transaction, if the Custodian receive ambiguous directions regarding any transaction, or if the Custodian, in good faith, believes that any transaction requested is in dispute, the Custodian reserves the right to take no action until further clarification acceptable to the Custodian is received from the Participant or the appropriate government or judicial authority.
+The Custodian will not be responsible for losses of any kind that may result from the Participant's directions to the Custodian may incur as a result of such directions, actions, or failures to act.
+The Custodian will not be responsible for any penalties, taxes, judgments, or expenses the Participant incurs in connection with the Participant's Roth IRA.
 The Custodian has no duty to determine whether the Participant's contributions or distributions comply with the Code, regulations, rulings, or this Agreement.